 \subsection{Securing reversible circuits}

-To address the issue of IC/IP piracy as described in~\cite{samah-ic-ip-piracy-tvlsi}, the authors proposed two approaches.
+To address the issue of IC/IP piracy \cite{samah-ic-ip-piracy-tvlsi}, two approaches have been proposed.
 The first approach, which is considered naive, involves adding extra (dummy) ancillary and garbage lines prior to synthesis.
 After synthesis, additional ancillary and garbage lines are added, but the attack can only identify those added post-synthesis and not the pre-synthesis ones.
 As a result, the embedded functionality is obfuscated.
 However, this approach increases the hardware overhead.
-To minimize the cost, the authors proposed a second approach that involves the judicious addition of reversible gates to the circuit, so that after synthesis the ``telltale'' signs are removed keeping the logical functionality intact.

-To prevent piracy and reverse engineering from the end-use, the authors proposed logic locking~\cite{ets-limaye}.
-In particular, they chose SFLL-HD$^0$, a variant of \emph{stripped functionality logic locking} (SFLL) to secure the circuit.
+To minimize the cost, a second approach has been proposed that involves the judicious addition of reversible gates to the circuit, so that after synthesis the ``telltale'' signs are removed keeping the logical functionality intact.
+To prevent piracy and reverse engineering from the end-use, logic locking has been proposed in \cite{ets-limaye}.
+In particular, SFLL-HD$^0$, a variant of \emph{stripped functionality logic locking} (SFLL) has been chosen to secure the circuit.
 The logic locking block consists of 3 sub-blocks: functionally stripped circuit (FSC), restore unit/comparator, and restore signal/XOR.
 The FSC is formed by either adding or replacing a few logic gates.
 It inverts the output bit for one protected input pattern (PIP).
 The comparator/restore unit compares a key and the primary input to generate a restore signal.
 The key is saved in a tamper-proof memory.
 Finally, the XOR unit will revert the inverted output depending on the restore signal.
 The scheme protects against removal and SAT attacks.